carpentries-incubator/tei-xml/_episodes/01-introduction.md

 {: .challenge}

-Make a note of any questions you have, or problems you encounter – we can cover these in the next workshop.
+Make a note of any questions you have, or problems you encounter – we can cover these in the next session.
-For more practical TEI training, join us for the next workshop.
+For more practical TEI training, join us for the next episode.